 Your organization needs to have a layered approach to security that incorporates variables from high-level threat protection to end-user workflow needs.
 Deciding on the right tools takes expertise, so make sure you work with a managed service provider that understands your company’s needs.
 No one system of tools works for everyone, and Amnet will find the right one for you.

 Also include others in the decision-making process.
 This can help ensure that the tools you choose align with how teams will use them and can improve buy-in at every level in the organization.

 3. Execute Awareness Training

-All your planning and tools rely on your team making good decisions – when people are on your network and on the Internet, no system is failproof.
+All your planning and tools rely on your team making good decisions – when people are on your network and on the Internet, no system is fail-proof.
 Having the right cybersecurity tools for your organization will only do so much; now you need your staff to adopt them.
-Empower them by training them on how to use the tools, as well as IT best practices and any regulatory compliance issues that may apply to your industry.
+Empower them by training employees on cybersecurity, as well as IT best practices and any regulatory compliance issues that may apply to your industry.

 When you have a layered approach to security, you need awareness training for every layer.
 Amnet offers ongoing training and a self-service platform updated annually that includes modules and testing for each layer:

 With Amnet’s time-tested approach to cybersecurity, you can take control of your security plan and keep your spending in check.